Climate Action Newtown (CAN) held an event to mark the Global Day of Action for COP26, on Saturday November 6th.

 This day was halfway through the global climate summit in Glasgow where world leaders, under the leadership of the UK Government, are meeting to accelerate progress towards net zero emissions.

-News from Our COP26 Event
+Our COP26 Event

 Climate Action Newtown and other local supporters of more ambitious actions to address the climate emergency marched and rode bikes through Newtown on 6 November 2021.